kershrita/instant-graduation-project/README.md

 Instant Software Solution is a software company that relies primarily on innovative and modern solutions in the field of software and is a modern company that uses all tools, We keep things simple, putting you in control so you can make informed choices.

 # Project Decsripton
--In this project we used C++ programming language, OOP for C++, data structure and SOLID principles to make cashier library system.
+In this project we used C++ programming language, OOP for C++, data structure and SOLID principles to make cashier library system.

 System has employees [fixed/dynamic]
 - fixed employee has monthly salary and insurance